Running tests

 Note on requirements of external dependencies

-Some test suites may require external dependecies.
+Some test suites may require external dependencies.
 This is especially true of debuginfo tests.
 Some debuginfo tests require a Python-enabled gdb.
 You can test if your gdb install supports Python by using the

 python